Notes on shell initialization

 dash

-is read for interactive shells, included login
+$ENV is read for interactive shells, included login

-can be set in .profile
+one.
+ENV can be set in .profile.

 NetBSD sh

-is read for all shells, interactive or not, included
+$ENV is read for all shells, interactive or not, included

 login one.
-ENV
+ENV can be set

-may be avoided by
+in .profile.
+Reading of $ENV may be avoided by

 setting the posix option.